 In a rehab program, you’ll also learn how to:

 - Handle situations that trigger your substance abuse

-- Correct negative thought patterns that keep you stuck in an addictive cycle
+- Correct negative thought patterns

 - Find alternative strategies for reacting to panic, anxiety, depression and stress

 What Do I Do About My Anxiety or Panic Disorder?

 The fear of having a panic attack or a depressive episode can be a significant barrier to getting treatment.
 American Family Physician points out that the long-term use of benzodiazepines can lead to psychological dependence on these drugs and affect your self-confidence.
 You may feel that you can’t handle the everyday stress of work, traffic or family unless you have Xanax.